Jabster28/bewm.js/docs/mac_shell.md

 ::: tip
 If you enable adding to cron, you don't need to do this first as the victim will try to connect to the attacking computer every minute.
 :::

 ## Running the executable

-Once you've ran the executable, it should check for some dependencies, notably `screen` (comes with every macOS installation) and `socat` (like `nc`, but better; automatically installs if it isn't present).
+Once you've ran the executable on the target machine, it should check for some dependencies, notably `screen` (comes with every macOS installation) and `socat` (like `nc`, but better; automatically installs if it isn't present).
 After that, you'll be greeted with some options like so:

 ![List of choices](./shell.png)